githubpartners/learning-lab-markdown/devops-with-github-actions.md

 ---

+Learn how to do DevOps on GitHub with the power of GitHub Actions!
+This path will guide you through leveraging GitHub Actions to go from code to cloud.

+---

 ## (1) github-actions:-hello-world

 _Automation is key for streamlining your work processes, and GitHub Actions are the best way to supercharge your workflow.
 This quick introduction will teach you  how to create a Docker-based action and write a workflow to use the action._